xxfoundation/elixxir-high-ctidh/README.md

     make libhighctidh.so
     sudo make install libhighctidh.so

+An example C program that can use any of the libhighctidh_{511,512,1024,2048}.so libraries is available in `example-ctidh.c`.

 More information about the Python bindings including installation instructions are available in the `README.python.md` file.